Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This setup involves installing Active Directory Domain Services (AD DS) on the DC-1 virtual machine and promoting it to a domain controller for the domain mydomain.com.
-Once promoted, DC-1 takes on the role of managing and storing the directory information for the domain, handling user authentication, authorization, and other essential services like DNS for domain-joined computers.
-This process also configures the domain controller to support network management, security policies, and resource access for users and computers within the mydomain.com domain.
+In this step, I installed Active Directory Domain Services (AD DS) on the DC-1 virtual machine and promoted it to a domain controller for the domain mydomain.com.
+Once promoted, DC-1 took on the responsibility of managing and storing the directory information for the domain.
+It now handles user authentication, authorization, and essential services like DNS for domain-joined computers.
+This process also configured the domain controller to support network management, security policies, and resource access for users and computers within the mydomain.com domain.
 </p>
 <br />